Cavities are small holes in the teeth caused by decay. Several home remedies can prevent this decay or stop it before it forms a cavity.

 Oil pulling originated in an ancient system of alternative medicine called Ayurveda.
 It involves swishing a tablespoon of sesame or coconut oil around in the mouth for a prescribed period, then spitting it out.

 While some claims about oil pulling are not scientifically supported, research indicates that it can improve tooth health.
 A 2009 study found that using sesame oil in the pulling technique reduced the amount of plaque and bacteria to the same extent as mouthwash.

 If oil pulling reduces plaque, this may help to remineralize enamel and prevent cavities.
 More studies are needed to confirm these effects.

 2. Aloe vera

 Aloe vera tooth gel may help to fight off bacteria that cause cavities.
-The antibacterial effect of this gel kills harmful bacteria in the mouth, according to a 2015 review.
+The antibacterial effect of this gel kills harmful bacteria in the mouth, according to a

 While more research is needed, aloe vera gel may help to remineralize enamel at the pre-cavity stage.

 3. Avoid phytic acid

 Phytic acid may damage tooth enamel, and some believe that cutting it out of the diet can prevent tooth decay and cavities.

 A 2004 study found that phytic acid affected the mineral absorption from food.
 Some online articles use this study to draw further conclusions.
 They suggest that phytic acid may also break down minerals in enamel and lead to tooth decay.
 It is worth noting that the study involved fewer than 20 participants, however.